maximebf/atomik/docs/en/manual/views.md

 ## Helpers

 When creating your views, you'll often need to execute the same piece of logic many time.
 Formating a date for example.
 An helper is exactly that: a function that you can reuse in your views.

 ### Creating helpers

 Helpers in Atomik are stored in *app/helpers*.
-For example, a *format\_date* helper would be stored in *app/helpers/format\_date.php*.
-The helpers directory can be changed using *atomik/dirs/helpers*.
+For example, a `format_date()` helper would be stored in *app/helpers/format\_date.php*.
+The helpers directory can be changed using *atomik.dirs.helpers*.

 You can then define your helper in two ways: as a function or as a class.
 If you're using a function, just create one with the same name as the helper.

-For our *format\_date* helper, the function would be format\_date().
-But you can also use a class which can be pretty useful for more complex cases.
+You can also use a class which can be pretty useful for more complex cases.
 The class name is a camel case version (ie. without any underscores or spaces, all words starting with an upper case) of the helper name suffixed with *Helper*.
-In our example, it would be *FormatDateHelper*.
+In our example, it would be `FormatDateHelper`.
 This class also needs to have a method named like the helper name but in camel case and starting with a lower case.
-In this case, it would be *formatDate()*.
+In this case, it would be `formatDate()`.

     // function